 The Bureau of State Approving Agency for Veteran Training has approved some of the certificate training programs offered at Lake Technical College.
 Veterans should check with the VA Certifying Official in the Financial Aid Office to apply for or re-activate their VA educational entitlements.
-All required application forms are available in the Financial Aid Office.
+Each veteran beneficiary enrolled in a program will be made aware of the availability of Title IV aid as well as possible institutional scholarships.
+Veterans may contact an LTC Advisor in the Admissions Office for academic counseling, financial counseling, disability counseling, or to obtain information regarding program completion information.

-The student must bring the completed required forms to the Financial Aid Office with a certified copy of the veteran's DD214.
-The documentation is then forwarded to the Department of Veterans' Affairs (DVA) for processing.
+The student must complete the online application process through VA and bring any requested documents to the Financial Aid Office.
 Upon completion of the drop/add period, the enrollment certification is reported by the VA Certifying Official to the DVA for processing.
 It takes DVA a minimum of 30-60 days to activate benefits.